-Upon entering the center to pick up or drop off your child, the guardian or authorized person must sign-in and sign-out their child in the child's assigned room and verbally notify staff in the room that the child is being dropped off or picked up.
-Guardians must sign on the Attendance (Sign In/Sign Out) Sheet.
-This is located as you enter the child's assigned classroom.
+Upon arriving at the center to pick up or drop off your child, the guardian or authorized person must sign-in and sign-out their child.
+Guardians must sign on the Parent Pick up/Drop off (Sign In/Sign Out) Sheet.
+Designated staff member will bring the sheet to you for you to sign your child in/out.
 Any individual entering the building for any reason is required to sign the Center Sign-In Sheet located in the hallway by the front door.
 If a child is not signed in and out, the Family/Community Partnership specialist will assume the child is absent.
 Failure to follow this policy will result in a written warning and, as a last resort, dismissal from the program.